skullomania/EmployeeUnitedWay-/README.md

 # EmployeeUnitedWay-
 I created this as an easy way for fellow employees in my organization to be able to donate to United Way.
-The front end utilizes asp.net webforms while the backend uses basic asp.net mvc crud functionality.
+Employees can log in to donate to united way choose a donation amount.
+Depending on their amount, they can receive a free complementary gift for their donation.
+This app makes good use of bootstrap, custom javascript, jQuery and css to provide a clean, seemless user interface and customized error handling.